 For now, the same wireless network that lets vehicles “talk” can turn your car’s interior into a mobile Wi-Fi hotspot, allowing passengers to stream music, watch movies or surf the Internet.
 Also, it lets your car send vital diagnostic information to the manufacturer, while receiving software updates in the same manner as your home computer.

-Advances in car connectivity are leading to smart cars that can link to your home and smartphone, allowing you to lock the car doors, start the engine or check a recent trip’s stats from the comfort of your couch.
+Advances in car connectivity are leading to smart car technology that can link to your home and smartphone, allowing you to lock the car doors, start the engine or check a recent trip’s stats from the comfort of your couch.
 Cars in the future could take this a step further and learn your preferences and behavior patterns and set the interior temperature and seat position accordingly.

 “It’s similar to what we’re seeing on consumer electronic devices or Internet searches that learn your behavior,” says Kolodge.
 For instance, if it’s Tuesday at 7 a.m., the car will know you’re heading to work and it could reroute your commute to avoid an accident.
 “Or it may know you have a calendar appointment and the time to arrive will put you past the meeting start time,” she adds.
 “So it might ask if you want to call the doctor’s office to let them know you’ll be 15 minutes late.”